demharusnam/GitHubUsers/README.md

 # GitHubUsers
-This is my submission for the Circle Senior iOS Engineer take-home assignment (August 27-30, 2021).
+This is my submission for [Circle](https://circle.so)'s Senior iOS Engineer take-home assignment.

 ## Table of Contents
 1. [Objective](#objective)